Evert-R/milestone-four/README.md

 I designed the rest of the application building on this mock-up, keeping it as clean as possible.
 For this reason the buttons for the webshop are only present when you enter the shop and will dissapear when you are browsing the portfolio or the about page.
 This way the user's attention is always  directed at the works of the artist without any unnecessary distractions.
 For the same reason the optional shop message banner will only be shown when navigating to the shop from the main menu.
 It will not be shown when you use the back button or when you get redirected to the shop otherwise.
 If you have seen it once then you got the message is the idea.

-The artist already uses a lot of bright colours in her works, so for the design I used as little colours as possible and when I did use colours I only used those that were already present in her works, as she has a very distinctive choice of colours.
+The artist already uses a lot of bright colours in her works, so for the design I used as little colours as possible.
+When I did use colours I only used those that were already present in her works, as she has a very distinctive choice of colours.

 The portfolio overview page uses bootstrap card-columns to allow images of different heights to make a closed pattern.
 The downside to this is that the works are ordered by bootstrap from top to bottom, and then left to right, wich is quite unpredictable, because sometimes when an image is half the height of the one next to it, two images will be placed in that spot instead of one, and there goes the sorting.
 As a solution, or work-around, I implemented an option in every work to override the standard date-based order of displaying the works, thus creating the option to make the optimal sorting, with trial and error.